Secretive Church Sect At The Center Of South Korea's Coronavirus Outbreak

 Health authorities are also focusing resources on the Shincheonji Church of Jesus, founded in 1984 by charismatic pastor Lee Man-hee, whose followers, estimated at up to 240,000 worldwide, believe he is the messiah.
 Shincheonji is Korean for "new heaven and earth."
 Its critics say it's a cult.

 Authorities are not sure how the disease was first transmitted to the group, but investigators have been looking into it.
-More than 9,000 Shincheonji members have been put under quarantine, and the government plans test all of them for the virus.
+More than 9,000 Shincheonji members have been put under quarantine, and the government plans to test all of them for the virus.

 The Coronavirus Outbreak